-The Application Period for the 2020 Season has Ended
+The Application Period for the 2021 Season will open in October

 These positions include various aspects of the game day experience at Red Wilson Field that ensure Y-D and visiting fans have a pleasant experience.
 The Game Day position includes the following skills within the position, but are not limited to:

 - Field preparations and post-game cleanup